Repository Summary

 ros2 run bob_llm chat

-# Start with premium boxed UI (visual panels)
+# Start with boxed UI (visual panels)

 ros2 run bob_llm chat --panels